AbbasSrour/opencode-mcp/PLAN.md

    - **Models.dev**: 8 tools (all from Category 1)
    - **MCP Registry**: 7 tools (all from Category 2)
    - **Config**: 3 tools (read-config, validate-config, generate-config-snippet)
-   - **Utilities**: 2 tools (get-env-var-template, troubleshoot-config)
+   - **Utilities**: 3 tools (update-models-dev-data, get-env-var-template, troubleshoot-config)

 **Deliverables**:
-- Working MCP server with 20 tools
+- Working MCP server with 21 tools
 - Can be added to OpenCode
 - Basic documentation